LifesLight/CMancala/README.md

 ## Interface
 CMancala starts in **config** mode, where you can set up the game hyperparameters.<br>
-When starting the game, you will enter one of two modes, between which you can switch at all times:
+When starting the game, you will enter one of three modes, between which you can switch at all times:
 - **Config:** Adjust application / game hyperparameters.
 - **Menu:** Perform analytical operations on the current game.
 - **Playing:** Play the game.